Anti-War Movement, Articles, Howard Zinn

 Every workplace protection people now take for granted carries the memory of workers who fought before us.
 The eight-hour day, the weekend, workplace safety, minimum wage laws, overtime protections, and the right to organize all came from struggle.

-Create a cinematic 16:9 full-color historical image showing industrial workers organizing against robber baron exploitation.
+The historical image depicts industrial workers organizing against robber-baron exploitation.
 Show factory workers, miners, seamstresses, railroad workers, and child labor survivors standing together outside a smoky industrial complex.
 In the distance, wealthy industrialists look down from an elevated office or mansion, while workers in the foreground form a union circle with dignity and resolve.
-The mood should be serious, courageous, and historically grounded.
-Use luminous cinematic realism, crisp faces, detailed period clothing, soft natural colors, blue, gray, cream, ivory, muted gold, and earth tones, emotional depth, clean atmospheric depth, elegant composition, landscape 16:9.
-Avoid text, captions, logos, gore, cartoon style, or exaggerated caricature.
+The mood is serious, courageous, and historically grounded.

 EMPIRE ABROAD